Claude Code review

 Claude Code builds a lot and fast, but production gaps remain

 Claude Code generates whole features, migrations and deployments in no time.
 The speed is impressive, yet the decisions that determine real production are often missing or incomplete.
-These are the gaps we see most often in Claude Code projects:
+These are the gaps I see most often in Claude Code projects:

 • Authentication without a clean roles and permissions model